Thomas B. Griffith: Notable opinions

 Parker v.
 District of Columbia, 478 F.3d 370 (D.C.
 Cir.
 2007): Griffith joined Judge Laurence Silberman's majority opinion holding that the Second Amendment protects an individual's right to bear arms and that this right is not limited to members of the military or organized militias.

 Davis v.
 Federal Election Commission, 501 F. Supp.
 2d 22 (D.D.C.
 2007): Writing for a three-judge panel, Griffith rejected a First Amendment challenge to the Bipartisan Campaign Reform Act's "Millionaire's Amendment," which relaxed contribution limits for opponents of self-financed candidates.
-Acknowledging that the Amendment disadvantaged candidates who financed their own campaigns, Griffith upheld the law on the ground that this disadvantage was the result of candidates' voluntary decisions to self-finance.
-The Supreme Court subsequently reversed 5–4, finding that the Amendment's differing contribution limits for self-financed and non-self-financed candidates impermissibly burdened candidates' First Amendment right to spend their own money on campaign speech.
-The four dissenting Justices called Griffith's district court opinion "thorough and well-reasoned".
+Acknowledging that the amendment disadvantaged candidates who financed their own campaigns, Griffith upheld the law on the ground that this disadvantage was the result of candidates' voluntary decisions to self-finance.
+The Supreme Court subsequently reversed 5–4, finding that the amendment's differing contribution limits for self-financed and non-self-financed candidates impermissibly burdened candidates' First Amendment right to spend their own money on campaign speech.
+The four dissenting justices called Griffith's opinion "thorough and well-reasoned".

 Abigail Alliance for Better Access to Developmental Drugs v. von Eschenbach, 495 F.3d 695 (D.C.
 Cir.
 2007): Writing for an en banc court, Griffith found that there is no constitutional right to experimental drugs and upheld the FDA's policy of limiting access to such drugs as rationally related to the government's interest in protecting patients from potentially unsafe drugs.
 Griffith's opinion reversed an earlier 2–1 panel decision from which Griffith had dissented.

 Kiyemba v.
 Obama ("Kiyemba II"), 561 F.3d 509 (D.C.
 Cir.
 2009): Dissenting from the panel's holding that a court cannot issue a writ of habeas corpus to prevent the transfer of a Guantanamo detainee to a country where the detainee claims he will be tortured or further detained, Griffith argued that the Suspension Clause entitles Guantanamo detainees to notice and an opportunity to challenge the lawfulness of proposed transfers.
 In a subsequent dissent from denial of en banc hearing on this same issue, Abdah v.
 Obama, 630 F.3d 1047 (D.C.
 Cir.
 2011), Griffith further canvassed the history of habeas corpus to argue that the writ has long protected a prisoner's right to challenge a transfer to a location where the writ does not run.
 Griffith emphasized that Guantanamo detainees were entitled to notice of transfers "only because Boumediene [v.
-Bush] extended habeas corpus to Guantanamo".
+Bush] extended habeas corpus to Guantanamo."